i3ass-dev/i3Kornhe/manifest.d/usage.md

 }
 ```

-As you can see there are a lot of keybinding definitions, but keep in mind, without `i3Kornhe` you would need, one mode for every direction and action (at least 8).
-And one reason i made this script was unclutter and shrink my own config file.
+As you can see there are a lot of keybinding
+definitions, but keep in mind, without `i3Kornhe`
+you would need, one mode for every direction and
+action (at least 8).
+And one reason i made this
+script was to unclutter and shrink my own config
+file.

 A tip is also to use variables in the i3config:
 ``` text